Bloody Sunday (1972): Background

 In response to rising levels of violence across Northern Ireland, internment without trial was introduced on 9 August 1971.
-There was disorder across the region following the introduction of internment, with 21 people being killed in three days of violence.
+Disorder broke out across the region following its introduction and 21 people were killed in three days of violence.
 In Belfast, soldiers of the Parachute Regiment shot dead 11 civilians in what became known as the Ballymurphy massacre.
 On 10 August, Bombardier Paul Challenor became the first soldier to be killed by the Provisional Irish Republican Army (Provisional IRA) in Derry, when he was shot by a sniper in the Creggan housing estate.
 A month after internment was introduced, a British soldier shot dead a 14-year-old Catholic schoolgirl, Annette McGavigan, in Derry.
 Two months later, Kathleen Thompson, a 47-year-old mother of six, was shot dead in her back garden in Derry by the British Army.

-IRA activity also increased across Northern Ireland, with 30 British soldiers being killed in the remaining months of 1971, in contrast to the ten soldiers killed during the pre-internment period of the year.
-A further six soldiers had been killed in Derry by end of 1971.
-At least 1,332 rounds were fired at the British Army, which also faced 211 explosions and 180 nail bombs, and who fired 364 rounds in return.
-Both the Provisional IRA and the Official IRA had built barricades and established no-go areas for the British Army and RUC in Derry.
-By the end of 1971, 29 barricades were in place to prevent access to what was known as Free Derry, 16 of them impassable even to the British Army's one-ton armoured vehicles.
-IRA members openly mounted roadblocks in front of the media, and daily clashes took place between nationalist youths and the British Army at a spot known as "aggro corner".
-Due to rioting and incendiary devices, an estimated £4 million worth of damage was caused to local businesses.
+IRA activity also increased across Northern Ireland, with 30 British soldiers killed in the remaining months of 1971, compared with 10 in the period before internment.
+A further six soldiers had been killed in Derry by the end of 1971.
+At least 1,332 rounds were fired at the British Army, which also faced 211 explosions and 180 nail bombs, and returned fire with 364 rounds.
+Both the Provisional IRA and the Official IRA had erected barricades and established no-go areas for the British Army and RUC in Derry.

+By the end of 1971, 29 barricades were in place to prevent access to what became known as Free Derry, 16 of which were impassable even to the British Army's one-ton armoured vehicles.
+IRA members openly mounted roadblocks in front of the media, and daily clashes occurred between nationalist youths and the British Army at a location known as "aggro corner".
+Rioting and incendiary attacks caused an estimated £4 million worth of damage to local businesses.